-Our experienced and friendly practitioners are extensively trained providing a unique service for the ACT and surrounding districts.
+Our experienced and friendly podiatrists and surgeons are extensively trained providing a unique service for the ACT and surrounding districts.

 She lives in Canberra with her husband and three children, and in her spare time enjoys rowing with Black Mountain Rowing Club.

 Dr Clayton Clews (Podiatric foot and ankle surgeon)

 Dr Clayton Clews is the director of ACT Podiatry.
 He is a Commonwealth accredited podiatric foot and ankle surgeon specialing in the management (both surgical and nonsurgical) of foot and ankle conditions.
 He completed his undergraduate studies at Curtin University, Western Australia in 1989, his Research Masters in Sports Physiology at Canberra University in 2000, and his Masters in Podiatry at Curtin University in 2003.
 He has worked in private practice in Canberra since 1990, with a focus on foot and lower extremity biomechanics and orthotic therapy.

 His podiatric surgical fellowship was obtained through the Australasian College of Podiatric Surgeons (ACPS).
 This training involved the logging of thousands of observed, assisted and performed surgical cases and rotations through medical specialties important to the field of podiatric medicine (ie- anaesthetics, orthopaedic surgery, plastic surgery, vascular surgery, medical imaging etc).
 He has also spent hundreds of hours attending clinics with foot and ankle specialists and has published research in the field of podiatric surgery.
 His training has exposed him to almost all conditions of the foot and ankle and how to manage complications should they arise.
 He is a podiatric prescriber, using medications strategically, when needed to augment other forms of treatment.